-g) The EIS shall assess the effects of the Project on existing electrical infrastructure and the potential implications for the overall provincial and regionally interconnected transmission system, including but not limited to the following:
+ii. existing electrical infrastructure and the potential implications for the overall provincial and regionally interconnected transmission system, including but not limited to the following:

-- i. conduct and describe stakeholder consultation regarding whether electrical service has been requested or is available presently and engage with NL Hydro to determine options for obtaining electricity service and to understand the impact on the Island Interconnected System and costs for other customers; - ii. clearly indicate responsibility for the cost of the electrical power infrastructure noted and the cost responsibility of decommissioning the electrical power infrastructure such as the transmission lines and associated equipment; - iii. confirm that sufficient firm power supply currently exists on the Island

-Interconnected System to supply the Project, or describe how adding sufficient supply might impact the electricity system including reliability and system costs for ratepayers;
+- stakeholder consultation that was conducted and a description of whether electrical service has been requested or is presently available; - engagement with NL Hydro to determine and describe options for obtaining electricity service and to understand the impact on the Island Interconnected System and costs for other customers; - clear indication of responsibility for the cost of the electrical power infrastructure noted and the cost responsibility of decommissioning the electrical power infrastructure, such as the transmission lines and associated equipment; - confirmation that sufficient firm power supply currently exists on the Island Interconnected System to supply the Project, or a description of how adding sufficient supply might impact the electricity system including reliability and system costs for ratepayers; - consideration and analysis of findings and conclusions with respect to compliance obligations with the legislation (e.g., Public Utilities Act and the Electrical Power Control Act, 1994) and regulation of the electricity system;

-- iv. consider and analyze findings and conclusions with respect to compliance obligations with the legislation (e.g., Public Utilities Act and the Electrical Power Control Act, 1994) and regulation of the electricity system; - v. provide further details on the expected annual energy supply from the Project to NL Hydro in terms of energy, capacity, and price; - vi. provide details on when the Project would require access to transmission resources, including any curtailment considerations and the effect on other customers, both during the period before the wind farm(s) is(are) operational and over the longer term; - vii. provide details on the amount and timing of the intermittent renewable energy resource available for supply to the energy grid when not used for production of hydrogen.
-This should include details of the anticipated beneficial arrangement with NL Hydro and Newfoundland Power including energy and capacity sales; - viii. provide details on the expected fuel source of the thermal generator including what technology the thermal unit will employ; and - ix. provide details on the proposed high voltage transmission lines, including locations, distances and specifications.
+- further details on the expected annual energy supply from the Project to NL Hydro in terms of energy, capacity, and price; - details on when the Project would require access to transmission resources, including any curtailment considerations and the effect on other customers, both during the period before the wind farm(s) is(are) operational and over the longer term; - details on the amount and timing of the intermittent renewable energy resource available for supply to the energy grid when not used for production of hydrogen, including details of the anticipated beneficial arrangement with NL Hydro and Newfoundland Power and energy and capacity sales; - details on the expected fuel source of the thermal generator including the technology the thermal unit to be employed; and - details on the proposed high voltage transmission lines, including locations, distances and specifications.